 The initiative’s partners believe that parents are their children’s first and most important teachers, and that investments in strong parenting are a critical strategy for ensuring that all children are ready to learn.

 History of OPEC

-In May 2010, the OPEC initiative launched six new regional parenting Hubs serving 12 counties,.
-Since then an expansion of OPEC increased the number of parenting education Hubs to 15, serving 27 Oregon counties and Siskiyou County, CA. OPEC Hubs collaborate with community partners to build an infrastructure for parenting education and lead regional efforts to:
+In July 2010, the OPEC initiative launched six new regional parenting Hubs serving 12 counties.
+Since then, an expansion of OPEC increased the number of parenting education Hubs to 17, serving all 36 Oregon counties and Siskiyou County, CA. OPEC Hubs collaborate with community partners to build an infrastructure for parenting education and lead regional efforts to: